broadinstitute/fcgdctools/README.md

 `legacy_flag` - a flag that indicates if the manifest was downloaded from the legacy archive.
 The flag is needed for other scripts to know where to get more file information from, e.g. the size of a file.
 The flag is boolean and equals "true" or "false".

 `workspace-column-defaults` - the default order in which the attribute columns should be shown in the table.

-Other attributes can be added if needed.
+Please note that the legacy archive contains many instances where multiple files will map to the same attribute name.
+In these situations, fcgdctools attempts to select the "best" file based on metadata stored in the aliquot submitter id (for TCGA, the aliquot barcode).
+In cases where the aliquot submitter ids are identical fcgdctools makes an arbitrary selection and prints a warning to stdout.
+Users should search stdout for these warnings and adjust their loadfiles if fcgdctools' choice is incorrect.